forestgrape/coronavirus/index.md

 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
 - 5.11.
 Updates for [Spread Analyses](./spread_analyses.md) in online work:
     * Evidence for super-spreader events at large scale sporting events with spectators.
 Evidence: 1) players are more frequently infected in regions with spectators and 2) there seem to be increased infection rates in the stadiums catchment areas.
-      > Not proven yet but evidence strong enough that risk regions should stop allowing large scale events.
+      > Not proven yet but evidence strong enough that risk regions should stop allowing large scale events even with protection measures.
 As of 4./5.11. there still seem to be football matches with several thousand spectators.

+      > That the spreading event occurred despite the use of community=cloths masks indicates, these mask don't efficiently prevent aerosol transmission.
+Cloth masks still help for droplets and likely give some self protection against aerosol too.
     * Spreading events in food production factories and airplanes are sketched.
 - 3.11.
 "On falling: Better walking back awkwardly dragging the parachute than falling cool without." for Covid "Outdoor Days to prevent risking a Hospital Overflow" added in [Strategy](./monitor_and_control.md#strategy)
 - 1.11.
 [Strategy](./monitor_and_control.md#strategy) and [On Numbers](./monitor_and_control.md#on-numbers) sections, where I give my point of view how to tackle Covid and for actions at different incidence levels.